 A new online programme of activities and events called May Mandalas is now in development in preparation for the walking festival in September.

 These are the key dates in the revised schedule, if we still can’t walk in groups by September, we will conduct it online somehow:

-- Sat 19 Sept: Tilbury Foreshore – Claiming community space with a glistening mandala made from gems collected on the foreshore.
+- Sun 20 Sept: Tilbury Foreshore – Make Do and Mend.
+Reclaiming public space, making a glistening mandala from ceramics and glass collected form the foreshore.